Wisconsin High School Students Seen Giving Nazi, White Power Salutes In Prom Photo

 — Jules Suzdaltsev (@jules_su) November 12, 2018

 The photo has since been taken down from the website on which it originally appeared.
-The Baraboo businessman who manages the site wrote in a post that he apologized for its having being there.
+The Baraboo businessman who manages the site wrote in a post that he apologized for it being there.

 “Due malevolent behavior on the part of some in society; this page has been modified.
 It is too bad that there are those in society who can and do take the time to be jerks; knowingly and willingly to be jerks! … To anyone that was hurt I sincerely apologize.”